 Variations to Time To First Byte do not always match variations to user-perceived performance.
 That’s why TTFB is not part of the Core Web Vitals and other metrics such as Largest Contentful Page (LCP) are.
 I’ll share two concrete examples related to WordPress.

-The server can do more while the user-perceived performance is improved
+The server can do more while the user-perceived performance is improved.

-If your WordPress site uses a block theme, one of the things the server does is inspecting the blocks in use by the page.
-This takes more time than not doing it.
-It’s worse TTFB.
-With the extra processing, the server identifies which styles are necessary for the page, and enqueues only those instead of the whole block library stylesheet.
+However, with the extra processing, the server identifies which styles are necessary for the page, and enqueues only those instead of the whole block library stylesheet.
 By shipping only the CSS in use, the overall performance improves for the user.

 Some of the early data points I was able to gather are: